bigfix/developer.bigfix.com/site/pages/action-script/guide/dynamic_download.md

 title: Dynamic Download
 ---

-Dynamic downloads add the ability to use relevance clauses to what to download and how specify and customize downloads.
+Dynamic downloads add the ability to use relevance clauses to specify downloads.
-The commands to run and customize download must be embedded in a **prefetch block** structure with the following characteristics:
+These new commands must be embedded in a special segment of action code called a [prefetch block](./prefetch_block.html).
-- Is located as first entry in the action script.
-- Starts with a **begin prefetch block** statement.
-- Ends with the **end prefetch block** statement.
-This structure ensures that the file is successfully downloaded before the action script runs.
+The prefetch block structure ensures that the file is successfully downloaded before the action script runs.

 **Note:** Only one prefetch block is allowed per action.

 Following you find some examples of using the **prefetch block** to run dynamic downloads.

 ---